Kamel420/blog_demo/readme.md

 This Demo built in laravel V 5.5 so make sure your environment  matches version requirements .

-- Using CMD and Composer clone the repo by typing : git clone https://github.com/Kamel420/blog_demo.git
+- Using CMD and Composer clone the repo by typing : (git clone https://github.com/Kamel420/blog_demo.git0
-- Run Composer Install to handle depandces by typing : composer install
+- Run Composer Install to handle depandces by typing : (composer install)
-- Run Migrations for building DB tables , make sure you changed your DB credintials in the .env file first, you can achieve that by typing php artisan migrate
+- Run Migrations for building DB tables , make sure you changed your DB credintials in the .env file first, you can achieve that by typing (php artisan migrate)
-- Run Seeding for dummy DB data for testing purpose , you can achieve that by typing , you can achieve that by typing php artisan db:seed
+- Run Seeding for dummy DB data for testing purpose , you can achieve that by typing , you can achieve that by typing (php artisan db:seed)
-- now you good to go
+- now you good to go  .